 Phoenix Wright: Ace Attorney – Spirit of Justice | Principal Platforms: Nintendo 3DS | Developer: Capcom | Publisher: Capcom | Genre: Visual Novel | Year: 2016

 Well, this is it.
-After withstanding the vicissitudes of franchise life for almost fifteen years, the Ace Attorney series arrives at its sixth (and thus far final) core release, Spirit of Justice.
+After withstanding franchise life for almost fifteen years, the Ace Attorney series arrives at its sixth (and thus far final) core release, Spirit of Justice.

 Capcom haven’t skimped on the presentation this time.
-The fuzzy screen text that spoiled Dual Destinies has been eliminated, and there’s now a (long overdue) settings menu that allows players to tweak things like the subtitles, sound mixing, and even those annoying screen shaking effects.
+The fuzzy screen text that spoiled Dual Destinies has been eliminated, and there’s now a (long overdue) settings menu for tweaking things like the subtitles, sound mixing, and even those annoying screen shaking effects.

-You can see Ace Attorney building upon its foundations a little bit here too.
+You can see Ace Attorney building upon its foundations.
 Several 3D cutscenes feature incredibly detailed character models (including a touched-up one for Wright), and such moments have a lot more to offer in terms of music.
 It’s a welcome step towards a new dimension of storytelling for the series, and it’s a facet that’s helped by an improved user interface.

 Everything on the top screen looks better.
 The speech bubbles, the objection graphics and evidence details — it all looks sharper and more presentable.
 Some nice voice acting can be heard here and there, and the animation work on those aforementioned cutscenes upholds the high standard that the developers set for themselves after making the gorgeous-looking Apollo Justice.